Zinc: oysters, beef and lamb, wheat germ; pumpkin seeds

 HERBS FOR ADRENAL HEALTH:

-Nettle Infusions-Drinking 2-4 cups daily for about 6 weeks is an easy way to deliver nutrients to the body.
+Nettle Infusions-Drinking 2-4 cups daily for at least 6 weeks is an easy way to deliver nutrients to the body.
 Nettles nourish the adrenals, liver and kidneys.
 Nettles are also perfect for pregnant and nursing woman suffering from adrenal fatigue because they are used for boosting milk supply and anemia.
 Many herbalists say that nettle infusions are better than multivitamins.
 The infusions are full of B vitamins, iron, magnesium, calcium, potassium, sulfur, boron, and trace minerals.
 To make infusions: Steep one ounce (one cup) of dried nettles in a quart of hot water for at least 4 hours- leaving it overnight is perfect.
 Strain the herbs and store the liquid in the fridge.
 Some reuse the herbs to make another quart or 2.
 Mason jars are perfect for making these infusions.